ttttonyhe/tony/README.md

 <br/>

-Fire an issue if you encountered any problem
+File an issue if you encountered any problem
 <br/>
 I will reply you as soon as possible